-Indicators: \ Is a personal interview of the asylum seeker systematically co procedure? onducted in pra ctice in the Dubl ⊠ No in - If so, are interpreters available in practice, for interviews? 🗌 Yes  No
+Indicators: Is a personal interview of the asylum seeker conducted in praprocedure?
+If so, are interpreters available in practice, for interviews? actice in most cases in the Dublin ☐ Yes ⊠ No ☐ Yes ⊠ No

-Asylum seekers under the Dublin procedure are not eligible for a temporary residence permit like the other asylum seekers.48 They do not benefit from an examination of their application for asylum by OFPRA and therefore they do not have an interview on the substance of their application for asylum in France in the framework of this procedure.
+Asylum seekers under the Dublin procedure are not eligible for a temporary residence permit like the other asylum seekers.89 They do not benefit from an examination of their application for asylum by OFPRA and therefore they do not have an interview on the substance of their application for asylum in France in the framework of this procedure.
 The merit of their asylum claim will be examined if France is designated as the responsible State at the end of the process.

-During the appointment at the prefecture to apply for a residence permit on the ground of an asylum application,49 the 'interview' consists of the filling of a form by the claimants (Dublinet or residence permit form).
-Most of the time, NGOs do not attend those 'interviews' so it is hard to know the details of its proceedings.
+There is no 'interview" as such in the Dublin procedure in France.
+The claimants fill in a form (Dublinet or residence permit form) during an appointment at the prefecture to apply for a residence permit based on their submission of an asylum application90.
+Most of the time, NGOs do not attend those appointments so it is hard to know the details of its proceedings.

 During this appointment, questions are asked about civil status, family of the applicant, modalities of entry into the French territory, countries through which the applicant possibly travelled prior to their asylum application, etc. This is when the applicants have the possibility to mention the presence of family members residing in another member state.
 These questions are asked by the officers at the desks in prefecture.
 All asylum seekers are affected by this process.
-The form is written in French and in English.
-It must be filled by the applicant in French, during the interview.
-The presence of an interpreter during this appointment can vary; the translation in the applicant's language is often done by a compatriot.
-Those appointments are not recorded.
-There is no transcript of the interview.
+The form is written in French and